Fun and effective agile retrospectives.

 Fun ice breakers

 Sometimes your team does not see every problem.
-Enlarge your team’s perspective by including questions from an health check to gather anonymously data about happiness or agile practices.
+Enlarge your team’s perspective by including questions from an health check to gather anonymously data about happiness, team dynamics and agile practices.

 Facilitating excellent retrospectives requires a lot of experience.
 Our retro assistant helps the moderator and guide the participants in each step to have the best possible outcome.